syncrosim/pysyncrosim/docs/quickstart.rst

 The following attributes can also be used to get useful information about a Library, Project, or Scenario instance:

-* `name`: used to retrieve or assign a name.
+* :attr:`~pysyncrosim.library.Library.name`: used to retrieve or assign a name.
-* `owner`: used to retrieve or assign an owner.
+* :attr:`~pysyncrosim.library.Library.owner`: used to retrieve or assign an owner.
-* `date_modified`: used to retrieve the timestamp when the last changes were made.
+* :attr:`~pysyncrosim.library.Library.date_modified`: used to retrieve the timestamp when the last changes were made.
-* `readonly`: used to retrieve or assign the read-only status.
+* :attr:`~pysyncrosim.library.Library.readonly`: used to retrieve or assign the read-only status.
-* `description`: used to retrieve or add a description.
+* :attr:`~pysyncrosim.library.Library.description`: used to retrieve or add a description.

 You can also find identification numbers of Projects or Scenarios using the following attributes:

-* `project_id`: used to retrieve the Project Identification number.
+* :attr:`~pysyncrosim.project.Project.project_id`: used to retrieve the Project Identification number.
-* `scenario_id`: used to retrieve the Scenario Identification number.
+* :attr:`~pysyncrosim.scenario.Scenario.scenario_id`: used to retrieve the Scenario Identification number.

 Backup your Library
 -------------------
-Once you have finished running your models, you may want to backup the inputs and results into a zipped .backup subfolder.
+Once you have finished running your models, you may want to backup the inputs and results into a zipped *.backup* subfolder.
 First, we want to modify the Library Backup Datasheet to allow the backup of model outputs.
-Since this Datasheet is part of the built-in SyncroSim core, the name of the Datasheet has the prefix “core”.
-We can get a list of all the core Datasheets with a Library scope using the Library `datasheets()` method.
+Since this Datasheet is part of the built-in SyncroSim core, the name of the Datasheet has the prefix "core".
+We can get a list of all the core Datasheets with a Library scope using the Library :meth:`~pysyncrosim.library.Library.datasheets()` method with ``summary`` set to ``"CORE"``.

 .. code-block:: pycon